Rahulpoddar477/YOLO-v4/README.md

 # YOLO-v4
-Training and testing of custom object detector with YOLO v4
+## Training and testing of custom object detector with YOLO v4
+## May 2020